Covariant phase space and $L_\infty$ algebras: Examples

 while the condition that the sigmoid is preserved through the BV inner product \eq{sigmalocal} implies that the matrix elements $\sigma_i^j$ in the last two equations of \eq{sigmae^i} are the same.
 Consider the free action for the fluctuation $\varphi$ of a solution $\Phi$.
 If expanded in a basis $\varphi = \varphi^ie_i$, the definitions above imply

 We can also write $\Phi = \Phi^i e_i$ and expand the symplectic form in a basis

-Note the sign on the second line.
+Note the sign on the final equation.
 The purpose of writing everything in components is the following.
 Even if our action is not expressed in $L_\infty$ form we can always expand it around a solution.
-Possibly after integrating by parts, the free action for the fluctuation field can always be expressed as the second line of \eq{Sfluctuation}.
+Possibly after integrating by parts, the free action for the fluctuation field can always be expressed as the final equation of \eq{Sfluctuation}.
 From this we learn the matrix elements $Q_{ij}$.
-Then, once we have made a choice of sigmoid, we can compute the symplectic form from the second line of \eq{Omegabasis}.
+Then, once we have made a choice of sigmoid, we can compute the symplectic form from the final equation of \eq{Omegabasis}.
 This will be our alternative to the traditional covariant phase space method for computing the symplectic structure.